-LITTLE MARZIEH KHAN scampered across the pavement, dashed under the tall marble arches, and scurried through the glass doors of Washington’s Union Station, looking for ‘Abdu’l-Bahá.
+LITTLE MARZIEH KHAN BOUNCED across the pavement, passed beneath the tall marble arches, and shuffled through the glass doors of Washington’s Union Station, looking for ‘Abdu’l-Bahá.
 Above her a massive barrel vault, graced with octagonal coffers, crowned the cavernous Great Hall.
 Hundreds of little black squares dotted the marble tiled floor that unfurled at her feet.
 She could examine them closely because her eyes were so close to the ground.
-Marzieh was only four years old.
+Marzieh was only four years old..

 This morning — Saturday, April 20, 1912 — ‘Abdu’l-Bahá had boarded the 8 a.m. train to Washington, DC, from New York’s Pennsylvania Station.
 But in order to avoid the kind of brouhaha that had greeted the Cedric, he had kept his arrival time a secret.
 That’s why Marzieh’s parents — Florence Breed of Boston and Ali-Kuli Khan of Iran — had received a panicked telephone call at lunchtime: “Hurry!
 The Master is arriving at the station in half an hour!”
 They dropped their knives and forks, picked up the children, and ran into the street to catch a public victoria.

 The Khans arrived at Union Station with five minutes to spare: the train pulled in at 1:33 p.m.
 Mother rushed into the flower shop and bought two bouquets.
 Rahim, Marzieh’s elder brother, received violets; she got red roses.
 ‘Abdu’l-Bahá loved flowers.